alibabacloud-howto/microservices-with-kubernetes/README.md

         touch frontend-app-deployment.yml
         ```

         and copy the following content into the file.
-Please note that changing the container repository url in the `image` property to yours accordingly.

         `frontend-app-deployment.yml`
         ```yml